leokong2002/AStarSearch/README.md

 # AStarSearch

-Hi, this is a A* search algorithm implemented in Jave code which is also the coursework of Artificial Intelligent in 2017
+Hi, this is a A* search algorithm implemented in Jave code which is also a coursework of Artificial Intelligent in 2017

 source code file(s) may be put in a password protected ZIP file to prevent plagiarism